 How Are Worship Services Affected?

-In May, the Church also asked all its members in Utah to wear a face mask while in public to help slow the spread of COVID-19.
+In May of 2020, the Church also asked all its members in Utah to wear a face mask while in public to help slow the spread of COVID-19.

-Select temples in the United States, Canada, Europe and Asia have reopened for marriage ceremonies.
-The majority of temples will move into Phase Two of the Church’s reopening plan on Oct.
-19. That means people will be able to perform all living ordinances by appointment.
+The majority of temples in the United States, Canada, Europe and Asia are in Phase Two of the Church’s reopening plan, which means people will be able to perform all living ordinances by appointment.